yinweiguo/FindingBackbone/README.md

 * make new
 * To change the number of samples, edit the VOLUME OF SAMPLES entry in input.dat
 * Run the binary `fb'

+Additional Note:
+Unverified, site-percolation.zip contains the codes for Ref.
+[2] only.